Efficient Online ML API Selection for Multi-Label Classification Tasks: Related Work

-\textbf{Ensembles for Multi-Label Classifications:} Ensemble learning is a natural approach to combine different predictors' output.
-Several ensemble methods have been developed, such as using pruned sets \cite{Ensemble_Multilabel_PrunedSet2008}, classifier chains \cite{Ensemble_Multilabel_chainmethod2011}, and random subsets \cite{Ensemble_Multilabel_2007}, with applications in image annotations~\cite{ensembleimagevideotag2011}, document classification~\cite{Ensemble_TextCategory2017}, and speech category~\cite{Ensemble_Multilabel_hatespeech2019}.
-We refer interested readers to a survey \cite{Ensemble_Multilabel_Survey2020} for details.
-Almost all of those ensemble methods require training of the base classifiers, but the ML APIs are black box to the users.
-Also, while standard ensemble methods focus on exclusively improving accuracy, \systemnamesecond{} explicitly considers cost of each API and enforces a budget constraint.
+\textbf{Ensembles for multi-label classification:} Ensemble learning is a natural approach to combine different predictors' output.
+Several ensemble methods have been developed, such as using pruned sets \cite{Ensemble_Multilabel_PrunedSet2008}, classifier chains \cite{Ensemble_Multilabel_chainmethod2011}, and random subsets \cite{Ensemble_Multilabel_2007}, with applications in image annotations~\cite{ensembleimagevideotag2011}, document classification~\cite{Ensemble_TextCategory2017}, and speech categorization~\cite{Ensemble_Multilabel_hatespeech2019}. \citet{Ensemble_Multilabel_Survey2020} provide a detailed survey of this area.
+Almost all of these ensemble methods require joint training of the base classifiers, but MLaaS APIs are black box to the users.
+Also, while ensemble methods focus only on improving accuracy, \systemnamesecond{} explicitly considers the cost of each API and enforces a budget constraint.